-As a transplant recipient, donor or patient waiting for an organ, you may feel scared right now.
-You and your loved ones may wonder: What does the coronavirus outbreak mean for you?
+As a transplant recipient, donor, or patient waiting for an organ, you may feel scared right now.
+You and your loved ones may wonder: What does the COVID-19 mean for you?

 Vaccine Info for Transplant Patients